Back to text menu | Back to clickable plan | Back to topic (bakeries)

 Regio I - Insula IX - Caseggiato I,IX,2

 In the 1920's a short description of this building was published by the excavator, Guido Calza.
 The original masonry is opus mixtum with brick piers, dated to c.
 120 AD.
 There was a sidewalk along the west facade, and perhaps along the north facade.
 Traces of thin plaster can be found on the facade, inside are remains of thin and thick plaster.
 The floor level of the north-west part (floors with basalt blocks) is at the same height as the thresholds and the street.
-The floors of the remaining rooms (including the oven-room 12) are lower, up to 0.70.
-Beamholes are at an average height of 2.50 above the higher floor.
+The floors of the remaining rooms (including the oven-room 12) are lower, as much as 0.70 m.
+At an average height of 2.50 above the higher floor are beamholes.
 The total area covers roughly 280 square metres.

 Plan of the building.
 After SO I.